geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/linestring.rst

             stroke-color: blue
             stroke-width: 1

 #.
-As you adjust the scale in the :guilabel:`Map` preview (using the mouse scroll wheel) the color will change between black and blue.
+As you adjust the scale in the :guilabel:`Layer Preview` (using the mouse scroll wheel) the color will change between black and blue.
 You can read the current scale in the bottom right corner, and the legend will change to reflect the current style.

    .. image:: ../style/img/line_05_scale.png